 Going down seemed like forever.
 I was itching to get some fresh air.
 As soon as the officer stamped on my passport, I walked as fast as I could.
 Hoping and praying that my bus was still there.

-Walking along the rows of bus parked, I doubled back down.
+Walking along the rows of buses parked, I doubled back down.
 My gut was right.
 The bus had already left.

 As much as I didn’t want to, I approached another 707 bus and begged the driver for help.
 Begged being the operative word as the driver couldn’t understand English much.